 When it comes to typical vehicle access applications, most recommendations opt for an UHF solution.
 Within the vehicle identification area, UHF has a strong position because of the possibilities of reading vehicles on several meters using cost effective passive identifiers (without batteries).

-Nedap’s passive UHF reader uPASS Reach
+Nedap’s Passive UHF Reader uPASS Go

 Cost-effective choice for typical vehicle access applications